mysociety/fixmystreet/customising/css.md

     cp web/cobands/default/* web/cobrands/fixmypark

-This puts the stylesheet files you need, as well as the "magic" `config.rb` that enables auto-generation of the CSS (from SCSS files), into your cobrand.
+This puts the stylesheet files you need into your cobrand.
 At this point, your cobrand is effectively a copy of the default one.

 ### Edit the colours